what3words/excel-w3w-plugin/README.md

 # Microsoft Excel add-in for what3words

+🚨 **DEPRECATION NOTICE** 🚨

+> [!WARNING]
+> This repository is no longer actively maintained as of October 09, 2024.
+Please use [Excel add-in](https://developer.what3words.com/tutorial/using-the-what3words-for-excel-add-on) instead.

 Access the what3words API functionality easily within Microsoft Excel.
 A range of what3words-specific functions allow you to:

 - Convert a 3 word address to coordinates